Relki/Feedstics/Readme.md

+This solution consists of the following major components;
+- Feed Runner Console App that can be run in a container.
+This is the code responsible for reading social media stream data from providers and forwarding it to export providers.
+- Azure Stream Analytics job.
+Peforms our analytics on incoming social media streams of data grouped by social media providers.
+- Azure SQL Database.
+Stores pre-calculated social media metrics.
+- Azure Function Http RESTful API tat can run in a container.
+This has endpoints available to retreive pre-calculated social media metrics from our sql server database.

 In this solution, we start off with a .Net Core 7 console app that can be run in a docker container.

 This "Feed Runner" console app supports multiple Feed Providers and Multiple Feed Exporters using a feed provider factory and a feed exporter factory.
 Factory limits providers to enabled providers.
 It can be adapted to support other social media platforms and multiple feed export targets.
 Currently, I have implemented a Twitter Feed Provider and a Azure Event Hub and Azure Storage Queue Feed Export providers.